joshia18/smartbrain-frontend/README.md

-# SmartBrain - v1 Contains the Frontend with signIn form and the image recognition app
+# SmartBrain - v1 Contains the Frontend with signIn form and the face recognition app
 Project for Web Development course

 1. Clone this repo